Back to Blogs

 1| ESG Investing

 ESG investing will rely on statistical compliance assessment, benchmarks, and sustainability reporting to distinguish responsible and non-compliant organizations.
 So, a company lacking commitment to SDGs and similar principles will get a low rating.
-Similarly, when expanding their portfolio, investors will select brands and projects with healthy ESG scores.
+Similarly, when expanding their portfolio, investors will select brands and projects with healthy ESG scores

 The ESG metrics can encompass biodiversity preservation, socioeconomic inclusivity, and financial transparency.
 However, corporations must evaluate their legal exposure to country-specific ESG or sustainability disclosure norms.